It's Hard Out There for a... Black Woman in the Early 1900's

 For much of the novel, Celie is completely passive.
-She encounters other women who tell Celie that she should stand up for herself and fight, but Celie feels that it’s better to survive than to fight and risk not surviving.
+She meets other women who tell her that she should stand up for herself and fight, but Celie feels that it’s better to survive than to fight and risk not surviving.
 However, there are certain triggers that lead Celie to stand up.
-Celie proves herself to be willing to fight for the people she loves.
+Like a true fighter, Celie proves herself to be willing to stand up for the people she loves.
 Even as a downtrodden victim of her Pa, Celie sacrifices herself and offers herself to her father so that he keeps his hands off of Nettie.
-In a smaller way, Celie also fights for Shug.
-When Mr.__’s father comes and criticizes Shug, Celie silently rebels by spitting in the man’s water.
-If there’s anything that gets Celie riled, it’s people mistreating her loved ones.
+Now if that's not love, we don't know what is.